 Stage 1.
 Application at Skoltech’s online portal

-Application includes an online form, CV, personal statement, 2 reference letters, and, if available, the results of English test (TOEFL or IELTS).
+Application includes an online form, CV, personal statement, 2 reference letters, and, if available, the results of English test (TOEFL or IELTS, the certificate should be valid).

 Stage 2.
 Online Testings